-Corporate bonds are traded among dealers and brokers that connect buyers with sellers.
-Liquidity in the corporate bond market may be challenged depending on overall economic conditions and credit tightening.
-There may be little trading in the secondary market for particular bonds and other debt securities, which may make them more difficult to value or sell.
+Corporate bonds and loans are traded among dealers and brokers that connect buyers with sellers.
+Liquidity in the corporate bond and loan markets may be challenged depending on overall economic conditions and credit tightening.
+There may be little trading in the secondary market for particular bonds, loans, and other debt securities, which may make them more difficult to value or sell.